stratisproject/lss-ejector/docs/README.md

 ### Step 1

 Navigate to [https://staking.masternode.stratisevm.com](https://staking.masternode.stratisevm.com) and select **Stake 1.000M STRAX**.

-Confirm the transaction request in Metamask to convert 1,000,000 STRAX into 1,000,000 mSTRAX.
+Confirm the transaction request in Metamask to deposit 1,000,000 STRAX and recieve 1,000,000 mSTRAX.

-Tip: If you don't see your mSTRAX tokens in your wallet, click on the 'Add mSTRAX to Wallet' link and confirm in Metamask.
+**Tip**: If you don't see your mSTRAX tokens in your wallet, click on the 'Add mSTRAX to Wallet' link and confirm in Metamask.

 ### Step 2